 We are continuing to expand our capabilities for our clients.
-If you are an experienced associate or legal assistant with a sincere desire to succeed in a team environment that focuses on putting the client’s interest first, then visit our Careers Page and contact us now.
+If you are an experienced associate or a legal assistant with a sincere desire to succeed in a team environment that focuses on putting the client’s interest first, then visit our Careers Page and contact us now.

 Matushek Nilles attorneys Mike Martinez and Vincenzo Chimera recently prevailed in the Seventh Circuit Court of Appeals in a case alleging their client, a national telemarketing firm, illegally solicited donations on behalf of a “sham charity” in violation of the Telephone Consumer Protection Act, 47 U.S.C. § 227 (“TCPA”).
 Spiegel v.
 Associated Community Services, Inc., 733 Fed.
 Appx.
 311 (7th Cir.
 2018).

 Plaintiff Marshall Spiegel had sued telemarketing firm Associated Community Services, Inc. (“ACS”) in an attempted class-action lawsuit alleging violations of the “Do Not Call” provision of the TCPA, which prohibits businesses from calling numbers listed on the national Do Not Call Registry to solicit “the purchase or rental of, or investment in, property, goods, or services,” unless the call is made by or on behalf of a “tax exempt nonprofit organization.”
 47 U.S.C. § 227(a)(4); 47 C.F.R. § 64.1200(f)(14)(iii).